 This is the message we must remember.
 We must stand together unified for the only Jewish country even when things don’t go our way.
 The time has come for the “politically correct” to try being respectful of our beautiful country instead of tearing it down while shouting that this is the end of Israeli democracy.

 Benjamin Sipzner is the director for international operations at Ad Kan.
 He was the Anglo coordinator for outreach and events for the Religious Zionist Party in Israel’s last two elections.
-He is an Oleh from New York and completed his service as a lone soldier in the Nachal Brigade of the IDF.
-He can be found on Facebook and reached at email@example.com.
+Email him at: [email protected].